step-/gtkmenuplus/docs/menu_configuration_file_format.md

     /path_to/file, ~/path_to/file

 A line in a menu configuration file can be an absolute path to a file, beginning with a forward slash or tilde.
-No keyword is expected or required, nor is it to be followed by `icon=`, `tooltip=` or `cmd=` lines.
+No directive is expected or required, nor is it to be followed by `icon=`, `tooltip=` or `cmd=` lines.

 By default, menu items generated from such lines will display the file name